SashaCollins/WiseHub-Connect/README.md

 - go build -buildmode=plugin -o model/plugins/github/github.so model/plugins/github/Github.go

 #### Run this Project
-To run this project you will need <strong>go, gcc and musl</strong> installed.
+To run this project you will need <strong>go, gcc or musl</strong> installed.
 Create the plugins by run the command above.
 Clone this repository, build the plugins and run <strong>go build -o main && ./main</strong>.
 You will also need an reverse-proxy (nginx, apache,...) to host your WiseHub-Connect.